Adam T. Hirsh

 I am a postdoctoral fellow in the Pain Lab at IUPUI and the pediatric pain management program at Riley Children's Hospital.
 I earned my PhD in Medical Clinical Psychology from the University of Alabama at Birmingham after completing internship at Cincinnati Children’s Hospital Medical Center.
 My emerging program of research seeks to better understand the protective, resilience processes of youth experiencing chronic pain.
 Important positive factors for youth with chronic illness include social support and engaging in healthy behaviors (i.e., sleep and physical activity).
 Through both qualitative and quantitative methods, I seek to understand how adolescents and young adults perceive their friendships and barriers to developing a supportive network.
 Additionally, I plan to continue to conduct research evaluating health behaviors in youth with chronic pain in order to better understand how to help pediatric patients capitalize on these lifestyle based coping strategies.
 During graduate school, my research examined the biopsychosocial experience of children diagnosed with Eosinophilic Esophagitis (EoE), a rare gastrointestinal condition with an often underappreciated symptom of chronic epigastric pain.
 In my spare time I enjoy running, training my dogs to do fun tricks, and cooking comfort food.

-I am a fifth-year student in the Pain lab and the Clinical Psychology PhD program at IUPUI, specializing in health psychology.
+I am a six-year student in the Pain lab and the Clinical Psychology PhD program at IUPUI, specializing in health psychology.
+I am currently on my internship year at the Southwest Consortium.
 I earned my BS in psychology and sociology from Arizona State University.
 I am interested in several aspects of the pain experience.
 One area of interest is on provider recommendations for exercise and other physical activities for chronic pain.
 This includes investigating factors, such as patient gender and weight, that play a role in these activity-based recommendations for pain.
 Additionally, I am interested in how patients interpret and understand these activity-based recommendations.
 Another area of interest, which I pursued for my thesis, explores how race and race-related comparisons influence acute pain perception.
 Currently, I am examining factors that influence laypersons' willingness to provide social support to people with pain.
 When I am not in the lab, I spend my time dancing, running, and going to art walks.

 I am a fourth year student in the Pain Lab and the Clinical Psychology PhD program at IUPUI.
 I earned my BA in psychology from Lake Forest College, a small liberal arts college in Lake Forest, IL.
 Generally, my research interests lie at the intersection of psychosocial variables, cognition, and pain.
 For my master's thesis, I examined the role of pain catastrophizing in working memory deficits associated with pain.
 I am also interested in racial disparities in pain treatment, with an emphasis on interventions to help Black veterans with chronic pain achieve parity and more effective treatment.
 Beyond graduate school and psychology, I love spending time with my friends and family, cooking (thanks to my Italian grandmothers), and listening to podcasts.